 - 1. The Company in the previous years leased 11,800 square feet at an annual rental amount of \$80 at its Hanna Avenue premises in Toronto, Ontario, from a company owned by its controlling shareholders.
 On May 1, 2005, the Company vacated the premises and moved into the Company's existing facilities in Mississauga.
 All the Company's divisions are now located at 2645 Royal Windsor Drive, Mississauga, Ontario. - 2.
 Electrovaya in the previous years invested \$115 in a private unrelated company.
 In return for its investment, the Company received 6% of the Class A and 21% of the Class B shares of this private company.
 Additionally, during the previous years, Electrovaya has provided research and development services totaling \$153 to this private company, and received an additional 30% of the outstanding nonvoting, participating Class B shares as consideration for the services rendered.
 The Class B shares are convertible into Class A voting, participating shares in the event the private company becomes registered on a stock exchange.
-During the previous year, Electrovaya provided a \$38 loan and space at no additional charge to the company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the private company.
+During the previous years, Electrovaya provided a \$38 loan and space at no additional charge to the company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the private company.
 The private company is owned by arm's length private investors and has not yet reached commercial levels of production.
 The private company is currently seeking additional funding and, in the event these efforts are unsuccessful, may not be a going concern.
-As a result, the original investment, additional shares and loan were valued at NIL as at September 30, 2005 and September 30, 2004.
-Subsequent to year-end, the Company entered into negotiations to sell its class A and B shares of the private company to a third party. - 3.
-In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited from its two principal shareholders, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who is an officer of the Company.
+As a result, the original investment, additional shares and loan were valued at NIL as at December 31, 2005.
+During the quarter ended December 31, 2005, the Company entered into negotiations to sell its class A and B shares of the private company to a third party.

+3. In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited from its two principal shareholders, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who is an officer of the Company.
 Electrovaya Inc. then transferred all of its shares in Electrovaya Corp. to 1020204 Ontario Limited in exchange for shares of 1020204 Ontario Limited.
 1020204 Ontario Limited and Electrovaya Corp. then completed a statutory vertical amalgamation and continued as Electrovaya Corp. (the "amalgamation transaction").
+The Company had obtained independent evidence on the exchange amounts involved in the amalgamation transaction.
+An independent committee of the Board was constituted to review the amalgamation transaction.